Which students have priority for being on campus in the spring?

 Wherever possible, Amherst College Facilities Operations is increasing fresh air exchange in campus buildings that have mechanical ventilation.
 High efficiency filtration is being installed in recirculated air systems, where feasible.
 For buildings without mechanical ventilation, you are encouraged to open exterior windows to promote natural air circulation.
 Even during colder weather when it is only possible to crack windows open slightly, this will enhance air quality.
 See more information about building ventilation.

 Has the College made changes to the facilities and classrooms to facilitate physical distancing?

-The furniture and layout of classrooms and public spaces will be de-densified to allow for physical distancing.
+The furniture and layout of classrooms and public spaces have been de-densified to allow for physical distancing.
 In high-density areas or where transactions prevent appropriate distancing, plexiglass shields are present.

 Will students be asked to sign a liability waiver to return to campus?

 No. Students will, however, be asked to acknowledge that they have read the Statement of Shared Responsibility, have completed the Health Guidelines Training as part of the College's return-to-campus procedures, and agree to follow all safety measures.